 The New York legislature enacted no-fault insurance claims as a solution to prolonged litigation over fault and damage amounts in car accident cases.
-Under no-fault insurance, insurance companies are required to pay drivers, passengers, and pedestrians up to $50,000 in medical expenses, lost wages and other expenses, regardless of who was at fault for the accident.
+Under no-fault insurance, insurance companies are required to pay car accident victims up to $50,000 for basic economic losses including medical records and a portion of lost wages.for their losses.
+The victim would receive payment regardless of who was at fault for the accident.

 For a free legal consultation with a no fault insurance claims lawyer serving Long Island, call 516-451-7900